piriya33/CDC_Wordpress/wp-content/plugins/gd-bbpress-attachments/readme.txt

 * Control thumbnail size.
 * Control thumbnail CLASS and REL attributes.
 * Upload errors can be logged .
-* Post uthor and administrators can see errors.
+* Post author and administrators can see errors.
 * Administration: attachments count for topics and replies.
 * Administration: metabox for settings override for forums.
 * Administration: metabox with attachments list and errors for topics and replies.